opensearch-project/project-website/_posts/2022-02-08-opensearch-java-runtime.markdown

 In OpenSearch 2.0 we will [upgrade Lucene to 9](https://github.com/opensearch-project/OpenSearch/pull/1109), which [requires JDK 11 or newer](https://cwiki.apache.org/confluence/display/LUCENE/Release+Notes+9.0).
 Furthermore, given that [Java 8 support ends in March 2022](https://endoflife.date/java), OpenSearch 2.0 will [drop support for JDK 8](https://github.com/opensearch-project/opensearch-plugins/issues/110).

 In 2.0.0 the complete distribution will be built with JDK 11, and tested with the bundled JDK 17.
 All individual components will be built and tested individually with JDK 11, 14 and 17.

+These changes were made in [OpenSearch#1368](https://github.com/opensearch-project/OpenSearch/pull/1368), [2007](https://github.com/opensearch-project/OpenSearch/pull/2007), [2025](https://github.com/opensearch-project/OpenSearch/pull/2025), and [2407](https://github.com/opensearch-project/OpenSearch/pull/2407).
+The remaining work in plugins is for adding support for JDK 17 in [opensearch-plugins#129](https://github.com/opensearch-project/opensearch-plugins/issues/129), upgrading to Gradle 7 in [opensearch-plugins#107](https://github.com/opensearch-project/opensearch-plugins/issues/107), and removing support for Java 8 in [opensearch-plugins#110](https://github.com/opensearch-project/opensearch-plugins/issues/110).

 ### No-JDK Distributions